Received a Tax Notice? Respond and Resolve with our Tax Experts.

 TDS Calculation Formula

-Average Income Tax Rate = Income Tax Payable (computed using slab rates) / Estimated earning for the financial year
+Average Income Tax Rate = Income Tax Payable (computed with slab rates) / Estimated income for the financial year.

 How to calculate TDS on salary U/S 192